TigerLuka/Electronics/README.md

 cd FSAE_ELECTRONICS

-right click on FSAE_ELECTRONICS in git bash terminal to open file location and find KiCAD project
+Highlight and right click on FSAE_ELECTRONICS in git bash terminal to open file location and find KiCAD project

 ------------------------